JPrianti/GOCode/README.md

-### Go example code to create docker file, deploy it locally and use Delve ro remotely dwbug
+### Go example code to create docker image, deploy it locally and use Delve to remotely debug
 - Commands used:
     - Web page address:  http://127.0.0.1:5000
         Stop sever using "ctrl c" on terminal